gregwebs/hamlet.js/README.md

 ## class/id shortcuts

-This css-based shortcut is originally taken from the HAML markup language. a '#' indicates an id, and a '.' indicates a class
+The CSS-based shortcuts are originally taken from the HAML markup language.
+A '#' indicates an id, and a '.' indicates a class.
+You can add as many classes this way as you like.

 ## Comments